What is the point of writing a birth plan? An how do you write a birth plan that’s meaningful?

 It might also be that if time permits, you would like to stay awake during the procedure.

 14) Other specific issues

-When you are done, make sure you know exactly where you keep your birthing plan, so you won't forget where it is or to bring is when it is time to give birth.
-Make a few copies of it too, to be able to provide a copy each to the people assisting you.
+When you are done, make sure you know exactly where you keep your birthing plan, so you won’t forget where it is or to bring is when it is time to give birth.
+Make a few copies of it too and take a photo of it with your mobile phone, to be able to provide a copy each to the people assisting you.